rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 See [Lifecycle](./index.md) for more info on launching.

-## 7. App-provided Loading Screen
+## 8. App-provided Loading Screen
-If an app provides the `xrn:firebolt:capability:presentation:loading-screen` capability, then the platform **MAY** invoke this capability in some situations.
+If an app provides the `xrn:firebolt:capability:lifecycle:loading-screen` capability, then the platform **MAY** invoke this capability in some situations.

-**TODO**: Remove metrics collection from loading screen / usability.
-**TODO**: talk to Ben Grey about detecting loading screen animation automatically...

-In order for an app and use an app-provided loading screen, the app **MUST** provide the `xrn:firebolt:capability:lifecycle:management` capability.
+In order for an app and use an app-provided loading screen, the app **MUST** provide the `xrn:firebolt:capability:lifecycle:activity` capability.
 If the app does not provide this capability, then app-provided loading screens **MUST NOT** but invoked for the app.

-Apps that provide the loading screen capability **MUST** be made visible at the very beginning of the `LifecycleManagement.activate()` transition, rather than at the end.
+Apps that provide the loading screen capability **MUST** be made visible at the very beginning of the `Activity.activate()` transition, rather than at the end.

-The presentation state of the app **MUST** be `FULLSCREEN` or `SCALED` during the `activate()` transition.
+The presentation state of the app **SHOULD NOT** be `none` at any time during the `activate()` transition.

 See [Lifecycle](./index.md) for more info on loading and activating apps.